Life With Archie #43

 Archie is quick to dismiss Jughead’s skill and assumes it will be an easy feat.
 What follows is a rare, sort of serious comic book dissection of learning to skateboard.
 Of course, it wouldn’t be a story about skateboarding without lots of calamity.

 Archie is skating downhill in the grass but decides it’s better to end up in the water instead of jumping off, and of course blames Jughead.
-Better luck next time.
+Archie did not learn his lesson, and went on to roll off a pier in to the ocean in Pep #331 some 12 years later.